5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ---

-### 9. Month over month revenue growth of each restaurant collated.
+### 9. Month-over-Month revenue growth of each restaurant collated.

 **Steps:**
 - Beyond my current competency, to be attempted soon.